-How To Use The Silhouette Studio Test Cut to Find Your Ideal Cut Settings
+How To Test Cut in Silhouette Studio & Find Your Ideal Cut Settings

-Place The HTV Glossy Side Down and Matte Side Up
+Place HTV Glossy Side Down and Matte Side Up

-The shiny side of the material has the clear carrier.
-The carrier holds the adhesive needed to heat apply the heat transfer vinyl to a textile.
-The carrier side goes face down because we need it to stay intact for heat application.
+The shiny side of the material is the clear carrier.
+The carrier holds the heat transfer vinyl pieces in place so they’re always properly aligned.
+The carrier side goes face down on the cutting mat because we need it to stay intact for heat application.
+So the duller, adhesive side of the material is the side that gets cut.
 During heat application the carrier side will be face up.
 This is why you must always mirror your image and text in your designs before cutting.

 Use The Test Cut Function in Silhouette Studio

 Conveniently, Silhouette Studio has a test cut feature.
-To find this tool you’ll have to go to the Cut Settings editing window and select Heat Transfer (Smooth, Flocked, or Glitter depending on what you’re working with.)
-Double click the material type and the Editing drop down menu will open so you can change the Blade, Speed, and Thickness settings.
-Below those settings is Test Cut.
-The Cameo 3 is equipped with a dual carriage so if you’re planning on using both blades you’ll need to test cut each of them.
+To find this tool you’ll have to go to the Send window and select Heat Transfer (Smooth, Flocked, or Glitter depending on what you’re working with.)
+After selecting the material type, you can adjust the Blade, Speed, and Force settings if necessary.
+If you find yourself consistently changing these settings to our recommendations, know that you have the option to save those settings and label them “EasyWeed” for example.

 After the test cut is completed unload the mat.

 The Silhouette Cameo will cut a triangle shape inside of a square as the test cut.
 Weed the triangle first.
 If the material rips instead of separating easily then the cut settings were too low.
-Adjust the thickness first.
-If you reach the highest thickness and the material is still not cut deep enough then it’s time to bring your blade out further.
+Increase only the Force until you can weed the triangle easily.
+If you reach the highest Force and the material is still not cut deep enough then it’s time to bring your blade out further.